FishOfPrey/Salesforce_Conventions/README.md

 * Developers can focus more on the objective and less of the nuances of code formatting.
 * Less ongoing debate about often subjective stylics differences.

-The Apex Dev guide has a section on [Naming Conventions](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_naming_conventions.htm) that just says to use java naming conventions (which prompted this [discussion](https://salesforce.stackexchange.com/q/890) on the Salesforce StackExchange).

-A good place to start might be the [Java Coding Conventions](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) since the languages are so similar.
+A good place to start is the [Java Coding Conventions](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) since the languages are so similar.
 For Salesforce the conventions also need to cover Salesforce specific uses such as:
 * formatting SOQL queries,
 * validation rules
 * formula fields.

-The goal of this style guide is like that of any other style guide.
-Everyone has their own ideas of what makes code pretty.
-As long as there's some logic behind that beauty, no one is right or wrong.
-But it's important to have a standard so that:
+The goal of this style guide is to provide consistency between the contributions of individual developers.
+It's important to have a standard so that:

-1. New and old developers, and outside contractors of all sorts can easily read, understand and maintain our growing code base.
+1. New and old developers, and outside contractors of all sorts can easily read, understand and maintain the code base.
 2. Code merges are easy to handle and are content-ful, not style-ful.

 ## SFDC custom object conventions